SilencerTeam/Automatic-Logging-Tracking/README.md

   - We also linked this frontend file(i.e view.py) to the main file(i.e, app.py).<br/>
   - ![alt text](https://github.com/SilencerTeam/Silencer/blob/main/result/Screenshot%20(1040).png)<br/>
   - ![alt text](https://github.com/SilencerTeam/Silencer/blob/main/result/2022-02-13%20(4).png)

+ ## *3. Working of the web-app:confident*
+   - Our solution involves detecting the face of any person who is caught in the camera.
+We have provided the images of allowed persons in a folder.
+So if the concerned person caught in camera is allowed then the person will be allowed to enter.
+In any other case, the person will be marked as Unknown and the alarm will go off allowing the authorities to take any action against the person.
+Also the website will display a log of WHOs have entered at what TIME and in which ROOM.
+And also Unknown persons at what TIME and ROOM enhancing ATTENDANCE and SAFETY!!!

  ## *3. Used*
  ![Logo](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=darkgreen)